- About Us

 - Where to Buy

-Your border panels will not come preassembled.
-We will provide you with the loose panels and you cut and assemble them.
+Your border panels will not come preassembled unless your room is perfectly square.
+Typically that is not the case so, we will provide you with the loose panels and you cut and assemble them.
 You will build the frame around them just like a picture frame.

 Evoba is a “cope and stick joint” system, in which 2’ tees connect to the main beams.